jazhao12/My-Semester-Projects/README.md

 # My-Semester-Projects
 These are the top 5 python projects that I am most proud of for my first semester of AP CSP.

+### Project 1: Weather App
+**Summary**: This program allows users to input a city name and displays the current weather using an API.
+**Key Features**:
+- Fetches live weather data.
+- Displays temperature, humidity, and weather conditions.
+- Handles invalid inputs gracefully.

 ### Pokemon Evolution Game
 **Summary**: This program allows users to roleplay as a pokemon trainer with an Igglybuff.
 **Key Features**: